tyityityi/City-Analytics-on-the-Cloud/README.md

 run data_handle.sh <amount of data>
 ```

-Then you can find the result of analysis in our CouchDB database which is shown above。
+Then you can find the result of analysis in our CouchDB database which is shown above.